yshneyderman/CS590J-Capstone/README.md

 ![Image of the Reverse Shell](https://github.com/yshneyderman/CS590J-Capstone/blob/main/example.png)
 - And the C2 looks like so:
 ![Image of the C2](https://github.com/yshneyderman/CS590J-Capstone/blob/main/example2.png)
+- Once both are running, you will be greeted by a menu in the c2 that prompts you to self-destruct, exfil, or exit.
+If you choose self-destruct you have to confirm your actions.
+If you choose exfil you can then enter a subcommand to exfil the data from the victim, add a new exfil path (where to look for new exfil data), or explore their directories via OS-Walk.

 ## How to Setup GitHub
 Generate SSH Keys